-The well protected harbour provides complete protection.
-Safe access is provided in all reasonable conditions, night or day, and the marina is accessible at any stage of the tide for most vessels.
+The well-protected harbour offers complete protection.
+Safe access is provided in all reasonable conditions, day or night, and the marina is accessible at any stage of the tide for most vessels.

 Keyfacts for Berthon Lymington Marina